Retr02332/web3-security-notes/README.md

 - **Ethereum Request for Comments (ERC)** A label given to some EIPs that attempt to define a specific standard of Ethereum usage.

-- **Ethereum Virtual Machine (EVM)** The Ethereum Virtual Machine (EVM) is a complex, dedicated software virtual stack that executes contract bytecode and is integrated into each entire Ethereum node.
+- **Ethereum Virtual Machine (EVM)** is a complex, dedicated software virtual stack that executes contract bytecode and is integrated into each entire Ethereum node.
 Simply said, EVM is a software framework that allows developers to construct Ethereum-based decentralized applications (DApps).

 - **hard fork** A permanent divergence in the blockchain; also known as a hard-forking change.
 One commonly occurs when nonupgraded nodes can't validate blocks created by upgraded nodes that follow newer consensus rules.
 Not to be confused with a fork, soft fork, software fork, or Git fork.